rarelysimple/RarelySimple.AvatarScriptLink/docs/docs/dotnet/getting-started/migration.md

 dotnet add package RarelySimple.AvatarScriptLink.Net --version 2.0.0
 ```

 If your use case only uses the objects and none of the helper methods, you may be able to get by with just using the `RarelySimple.AvatarScriptLink.Objects` package.
-This is rare.
+This is uncommon but a use case this new version is intended to better support.

 ### Helper methods are no longer available on the native objects